jeafreezy/rsgis/README.md

  Paste a metadata file in the data dir(delete old one) in tests and cd into the test dir then run in terminal<br>

     python metadata_test.py
- If no error,then the file is valid.
-You can go ahead to using the class.
+ If no error,then you can go ahead to do some magic.
 ## Contributing.

  PRs and issues are welcomed and not limited to the following: